ifIMust/vrp_challenge_retrospective/README.md

 - 30s to complete a problem with 200 loads was a *requirement*.
 A timer should be used to stop the Tabu search when time is running low.
 (Done)
 - The exisiting search should explore a larger neighbor space to find better solutions.
   - Allow moving loads within the same route.
 (Done)
+- Test using an additional goroutine to read and process results before creating queue workers.
+(Done.
+This improved efficiency enough to find an even better solution within the time limit.)

 See [vrp_challenge](https://github.com/ifIMust/vrp_challenge) for build instructions and more information.